OEE vs. OPE vs. TEEP – Which Should Manufacturers Calculate?

 With either metric, context really is what manufacturers should be seeking.
-Both metrics are meant to provide an objective snapshot of how efficient the manufacturing production line/cell/machine is operating.
+Both metrics are meant to provide an objective snapshot of how efficient the manufacturing production line, cell, or machine is operating.
 If the data is good, the measurement should really just be providing a point to compare and improve upon.

-Truthfully, there is nothing wrong with choosing to believe in OEE or OPE as gospel, or choosing to completely ignore these metrics.
+Truthfully, there is nothing wrong with choosing to believe in OEE vs. OPE as gospel, or choosing to completely ignore these metrics.
 I’ve heard manufacturers on both sides of the fence make a good case.

 Ultimately, it is about the visibility on their factory floor that a manufacturer has that determines how helpful either metric will or won’t be.

 The manufacturers that do the best job of improving their overall manufacturing productivity and efficiency are the ones with the best data and the clearest picture of what is actively influencing things like quality and availability.

 I wrote a lot about visibility here and honestly believe it is a far better idea to work towards than obsessing over which metric to use and what the ultimate score is.

 Again, you can measure both metrics easily with a tool like SensrTrx.
 It will also provide the visibility needed to properly improve the variables responsible for the culmination of both metrics.

 Hopefully, that provides some insight into this topic.

 SensrTrx Manufacturing Productivity Software